Visual Studio CodeEdit

 Building and running your projects in VSCode is done through tasks.
 You can view the list of available tasks via

 To build and run your project, select the

 lime: test task.
 With Flixel's template, this is configured as the default build task, so you can also invoke it directly via

 You may want to assign a shortcut to

 Run Build Task... to something more convenient such as

 F5.
 You can do so in

-Finally, you can change the target and build configuration (Debug, Release, Final) by using the dropdown menus in the status bar:
+Finally, you can change the current configuration (combination of target and Debug/Release/Final) by using the dropdown menu in the status bar:

 Compiler Errors / Problems View

 By default, compiler errors and warnings are shown in the Terminal view at the bottom of the screen.
 You can navigate to the source of the error via